 GUI Element Description Click this button to drill down to the Transaction Over Time report for the transaction currently selected in the table.
 The report opens using the settings selected for the Transaction Performance Summary report.
-The Transaction Over Time report shows monetary values if you drill down from the Value table, and volume if you drill down from the Count table.
-5 Click this button to drill down to the Instance Topology report for the transaction currently selected in the table.
+The Transaction Over Time report shows monetary values if you drill down from the Value table, and volume if you drill down from the Count table. Ð Click this button to drill down to the Instance Topology report for the transaction currently selected in the table.
 The report opens using the settings selected for the Transaction Performance Summary report.
-The Transaction Over Time report shows monetary values if you drill down from the Value table, and volume if you drill down from the Count table. <common report<br="">settings></common> For details, see "Common Report Elements" in Reports .
+The Transaction Over Time report shows monetary values if you drill down from the Value table, and volume if you drill down from the Count table. <common report<br="">settings&gt;</common> For details, see "Common Report Elements" in Reports .

-GUI Element Description Business Transactions Displays available business transactions for inclusion in the report.
-To change the selection, click the Business Transaction link, and select the required transactions in the Business Transaction dialog box.
-Default: All business transactions selected.
+GUI Element Description Business Transactions Click Business Transaction to launch the filter selection dialog box, where you can select items to report on, see "Business Transactions Filter Selection Dialog Box" on page 613.
+Default: All business transactions are selected.
 Show Select the required radio button: ➤ Value.
-Displays the Value table, showing metrics based on the monetary value for each business transaction instance. ➤ Count.
-Displays the Count table, showing metrics based on the volume of business transaction instances in each category. ► Both.
+Displays the Value table, showing metrics based on the monetary value for each business transaction instance.
+Count.
+Displays the Count table, showing metrics based on the volume of business transaction instances in each category.
+Both.
 Displays both the Value and the Count tables.